FARE Leadership Spotlight - September 2022

 Two things - Educate and prepare: Educate yourself and everyone in your universe and be prepared for an allergic reaction because you may have to save a life.

 - What is the best food allergy advice you ever received?

-- What are you most looking forward to learning about at the upcoming Contains: Courage® Research Retreat?
+- What are you most looking forward to at the Summit?
+Are there particular sessions or socials that you’re excited about?

 We are excited for Siena, who is now a teenager, to be more directly involved with FARE.
 I am excited for her to meet other teens that have to speak up and advocate for themselves every time they eat out.
 She is eating out with her friends much more often and she is the only one with food allergies.
 I want her to feel less alone in that space.